NREL/MAGMA/readme.md

 * The Examples folder contains templates and examples of the input data CSV, the generator name, region, and zone mapping CSV, the R script that runs the package, and example HTML reports (within the reports folder).
 * Section_guide.md lists what sections correspond to each number for the sections to run column in the input data CSV file.

-##To Run:
+## To Run:
 1. Copy run_html_output.R and input_data_template.csv from the Examples/ folder into another folder associated with your project specific repository.
 2. Edit input_data.csv according to your model.
 Some of these values may be defined in run_html_output.R
 3. If using a CSV to map generator name to type, create this.
 4. If generation type by region or zone is wanted, add region and zone columns to mapping CSV.
-5. Edit run_html_output.R to point to your input_data.csv and databases.
+5. Edit Examples/run_html_output_template.R to point to your input_data.csv and databases.
 You may point to multiple databases by listing a vector of database locations.
 Additionally, you may specify 'scenario.names' to re-name the scenario for each database.
 Default is the folder name.
 6. Edit run_html_output.R to set html output file name, directory and current working directory where files are located.
 7. Run: ```source('run_html_output.R')```